 We are conducting ongoing clinical research trials for mental health issues including mood and anxiety disorders, bipolar or manic-depression, attention deficit disorders, and schizophrenia.
-Most of our clinical studies involve taking medication and are approved by community Investigational Review Boards to ensure that they are conducted appropriately with your safety in mind.
-Dr. Michael Banov is the medical director and board certified clinical research investigator.
+Most of our clinical studies involve taking medication and are approved by community Institutional Review Boards to ensure that they are conducted appropriately with your safety in mind.
+Dr. Michael Banov is the medical director and board-certified Clinical Investigator.
 We have been involved in clinical trials for over 20 years.

 Most of our studies are conducted to determine the medication’s efficacy in comparison to a placebo.